tlevine/www.thomaslevine.com/content/!/data-about-open-data-talk-december-2-2013/index.md

 At 8:45, each of the groups will have one minute to present its conclusions to the larger group.

+## Outline of the talk

+Introduction (4 minutes)

+* What are "open data"?
+Show the video.
+* Data about open data, data-driven open data

+Two approaches (2 minutes)

+1. We have all of these data, so something interesting must be in it.
+2. We are interested in something.
+Let's collect data that will tell us about that thing.

+My process and findings (6 minutes each)

+1. Data about open data.
+2. Data about people who use open data.
+3. Finding data is hard.
+4. File formats of open data
+5. Licensing of "open" data
+6. Updating of data

+Future things (3 minutes)

 ## Data about open data
 Let's talk about some things I've been [learning about open data](/open-data).
 For the longest time, I had no idea what people meant when they were talking